Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

 If the DPS check is met, *Absolute Zero* will be a raid-wide and a knockback instead, so stay near the middle.

-### Light Rampant - 4:4
+### Light Rampant - 4:4 CW

-This is essentially a mirrored version of the strategy outlined in the Google Doc, with tanks and melee on the West instead of the East.
+This is the same strat outlined in the Google Doc, with different starting positions to match datacenter convention.

-The main difference is that instead of rotating players in a fixed direction to make the hexagon, we count CW/CCW from MT/D1 instead.
-This effectively makes the party rotate clockwise or anti-clockwise depending on whether two tank/healers or two DPS get puddles.

-This is equivalent to having H2 or D4 swap over to the other side (depending on whether both puddles are on two DPS or two tanks/healers.)

 <table>
   <tr>
     <td width="50%">
+      <p><b>15.</b> Stand between the markers to make a ring around the boss
-      <p><b>15.</b> Make two rows with tanks and healers North, and DPS
+      with tanks and healers North, and DPS South.</p>
-      South.</p>
+      <p><em>(Note the tank/healer lineup looks "backwards" here- this will be
+      fine as they are facing South at this time.)</em></p>
     </td>
     <td>
       <img src="{{site.baseurl}}/images/ultimates/fru/02/light_rampant_01.jpg">